KTVN: History

 A group of nine Reno residents, headlined by KBET (1340 AM) station manager Robert Stoddard and former KOLO-TV vice president Lee Hirshland, filed on December 22, 1965, for a new channel 2 television station in the city.
 A construction permit was granted on July 27, 1966.
 After a delay induced by an unsuccessful legal action from KOLO-TV, which sought to block the grant of the permit, then an objection by radio station KNEV to the location of its transmitter site, KTVN signed on the air on June 4, 1967, as an ABC affiliate.
 It took over the CBS affiliation on May 10, 1972, replacing previous affiliate KOLO-TV.

 During the 1970s, the station operated a satellite station, KEKO-TV (channel 10) in Elko.
 KEKO signed on the air on April 18, 1973, it was off-the-air from January 24, 1974, to June 27, 1975.
 On December 23, 1975, Washoe Empire informed the Federal Communications Commission (FCC) that KEKO's transmitter and equipment had been destroyed in a fire; on April 14, 1976, the FCC granted special temporary authority (STA) to Washoe Empire to operate a KTVN translator on channel 10 (at the time, Washoe Empire had made no decision about returning KEKO to the air).
 On April 8, 1977, at the licensee's request, the FCC canceled KEKO's license effective March 18.
 Channel 10 in Elko is currently used by KENV-DT, which previously operated as a satellite of KRNV-DT until its disaffiliation from NBC on January 1, 2018; it is now a Roar-operated station.

 Sarkes Tarzian bought KTVN from Washoe Empire for $12.5 million in 1980.

 News operation

 KTVN is the only station in the Reno market to not have a midday newscast.
-KTVN airs the CBS Evening News at 6 p.m. and KOLO-TV also airs their national newscast at 6 p.m. while KRNV is the only station to air their national newscast at 5:30 p.m.
+KTVN airs the CBS Evening News at 6 p.m. and KOLO-TV also airs their national newscast at 6 p.m. while KRXI-DT2 is the only station to air their national newscast at 5:30 p.m.
 KOLO-TV began competing with KTVN on the 4:30 a.m. newscast which debuted on October 13, 2014.